A closer look: Rapid Breathing (Tachypnea) in Cats

 Tachypnea is not common in cats, but respiratory issues are always an emergency until they’ve been diagnosed and proven otherwise.
 Asthma and heart disease are two of the most common causes of tachypnea in cats, and these (among other conditions associated with tachypnea) have the potential to be life-threatening.

-Tachypnea is caused by a variety of conditions, including but not limited to:
+Tachypnea is caused by a variety of conditions.

 Any disease that causes anemia also has the potential to produce tachypnea.
 Red blood cells carry oxygen to tissue, so when a cat is short on red blood cells for any reason, they breathe faster to make up for that lack of oxygen.

-A variety of procedures are used to diagnose the cause of tachypnea:
+A variety of procedures are used to diagnose tachypnea:

-• Physical examination • Bloodwork • Analysis of fluid from the chest cavity and/or respiratory tract • X-rays • Heart ultrasound (echocardiogram)
+- Analysis of fluid from the chest cavity and/or respiratory tract

 Treatment of tachypnea varies based on diagnosis.
 Examples include: